How to Play Mahjong

 Some Mahjong games replace traditional symbols with popular characters like Tiles of the Simpsons and Hello Kitty Mahjong, adding just a touch of modern imagery for gamers starting with tile-matching games.

-We collected 41 of the best free online mahjong games.
+We collected 46 of the best free online mahjong games.
 These games include browser games for both your computer and mobile devices, as well as apps for your Android and iOS phones and tablets.
-They include new mahjong games such as Mahjong Firefly and top mahjong games such as Mahjong Classic, Mahjong Alchemy, and Mahjong Real.
+They include new mahjong games such as Winter Mahjong and top mahjong games such as Mahjong Classic, Mahjongg Candy, and Onet Connect Classic.